kalendar/assessments/srl/metacognition/monitoring/high-summary.md

-You are someone who **frequently** monitors what you do in school.
-This means that you often keep track of how well you learn and what you do during learning.

-To continue being a frequent monitor of yourself:
+Your scores indicate that you **frequently** monitor your thinking and learning.
+To continue being a frequent monitor:

-1. Ask yourself questions (Am I learning the material?
-Is anything getting in the way of my learning?)
+1. Ask yourself questions as you listen to lectures, read text, and watch videos: "Am I learning the material?
+Is anything getting in the way of my learning?"
-2. Write down or record things that you do well and that you struggle to do
+2. Make two lists: One list of tasks that you do well, and another of tasks with which you struggle.
+Click on More Info for recommendation for dealing with the tasks on the second list.